 Possible complications of facelift include: bleeding, infection, bruising, uneven swelling or discoloration, allergic reaction to the anesthesia, skin blistering (usually only seen in smokers) and temporary or permanent loss of sensation in the face.
 Your doctor will discuss the risks and benefits of a facelift with you before your surgery.

 To learn more about our plastic surgery/face procedures, please call 641.494.5360 today or use our online form to schedule an appointment.
-Our facelift patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and nearby locations.
+Our facelift patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and nearby locations.

 Plastic Surgery Patient